ramsteinj/k8s-django-demo/README.md

 ...

-# for BSGON development
+# for local development
-192.168.64.100  bsgon-dev.com
+192.168.64.100  yogiyo-local.com
-192.168.64.100  rest-api.bsgon-dev.com
+192.168.64.100  backend.yogiyo-local.com
 ~~~

-After this you can access cloudon web applications using web browser as below:
+After this you can access frontend web applications using web browser as below:

 ### Production Environment